New Hampshire : Safety by City

 How Does Nashua Compare?

-- Airports - Nashua is served by the Manchester-Boston Regional Airport (MBRA), a public airport a few miles from Nashua’s central business district.
+Nashua is served by the Manchester-Boston Regional Airport (MBRA), a public airport a few miles from Nashua’s central business district.
 MBRA, with airlines like Southwest, US Airways, United, and Delta, serves more than 75,000 take-offs and landings each year.
-However, Boston's Logan International Airport is a little less than one hour away is Boston’s Logan International Airport, which offers bus service to Nashua.
+However, Boston's Logan International Airport is a little less than one hour away and offers bus service to Nashua.